Parmesan Zucchini Fries

-Give the spiralizer a break and make these crispy Parmesan Crusted Fried Zucchini Sticks.
+Give the spiralizer a break and make these crispy Parmesan Zucchini Fries.
 Coated in Panko breadcrumbs, parmesan and buttermilk then lightly pan fried, you’ll never eat regular fries again.
 So amazingly addictive!

 Normally this time of year I have a million zucchini coming out of my ears….basically.
 But, this summer, something went terribly wrong with my vegetable garden and the few things I did plant ended up dead.
 I have a strong suspicion that the husband got a little fast and loose with the weed killer leaving me with exactly one jalapeno plant that managed to survive.

-And, although parmesan is the exact opposite of cheap, a good wedge of parmesan will last you a long time….and you can stretch it for so many recipes like these Baked Chicken Tenders….we love them as much as the Zucchini Fries!
+And, although parmesan is the exact opposite of cheap, a good wedge of parmesan will last you a long time….and you can stretch it for so many recipes like these Baked Chicken Tenders….we love them as much as the fries!
 So always splurge on the parmesan cheese.

-We also love that this Parmesan Fried Zucchini recipe is super simple to make and kids will devour them!
-Believe it….your kids will LOVE these Zucchini Fries…and they won’t even realize they’re eating zucchini.
+We also love that this Fried Zucchini recipe is super simple to make and kids will devour them!
+Believe it….your kids will LOVE these veggie fries…and they won’t even realize they’re eating zucchini.
 How awesome is that?

 And it’s an awesome addition to the zucchini recipe arsenal because you can only make so much zucchini bread before you ready to launch a zucchini at your neighbor.

-This easy pan fried zucchini is all about technique and isn’t difficult at all.
-Follow my tips for perfect Parmesan Zucchini Fries!
+It’s easy to pan fry zucchini.
+It’s all about technique and isn’t difficult to do.
+Follow my tips for perfect fried zucchini!

 - Add a garlic clove to 1/2 cup of oil in a large skillet and heat until golden.
 Remove the garlic and turn the heat to medium/low.